Sudoharry/DevOps-day-2-day-Ops/Incidental-management/Scenario-for-Understanding-Devops-role.md

-## SCENARIO: Critical Production Server Downtime
+## SCENARIO: A critical production server goes down.
+How would you handle the situation?
 ---
 ![Server-Down-time-prevention](https://github.com/user-attachments/assets/a31133c2-847a-421b-ba90-042a1fe38866)